Planning-Inspectorate/back-office/docs/uploading-files.md

 openssl x509 -req -in client.csr -signkey client-key.pem -out client-cert.pem
 ```

-Then place them in the root of the back-office project folder (they'll be ignored by gitignore).
+Then place them in the root of the 'web' folder (they'll be ignored by gitignore).
 Then, configure your .env.local file for the web app with the following settings:

 ```
 SSL_CERT_FILE=client-cert.pem